medanosol/translation-tool/README.md

 ## Introduction

-medsol-i18n is a tool that allows you to translate your i18n files in a simple and fast way.
+translation-tool is a tool that allows you to translate your i18n files in a simple and fast way.
 You can manually translate the files or use the Deepl API to translate them automatically.

 ## Why